LSG Group: Corporate affairs

+The airline carriers served by LSG Sky Chefs can vary from airport to airport, but some major customers are Lufthansa, Air New Zealand, American Airlines, Delta Air Lines, Asiana Airlines, Spirit Airlines, Swiss International Air Lines, United Airlines, Alaska Airlines, Korean Air, Finnair, airBaltic and Emirates.
+LSG Group also caters the ESA missions to the International Space Station with bonus food for the German astronauts.

+Criticism

-The AFL-CIO study found evidence of applying anti-union strategies and tactics despite LSG having publicly committed themselves to international human rights and labour standards, including organizing and collective bargaining rights.
+In 2019, the AFL-CIO study found evidence of applying anti-union strategies and tactics despite LSG having publicly committed themselves to international human rights and labour standards, including organizing and collective bargaining rights.
 The 11,000 union members working for LSG (UNITE HERE (“UH”) is the labour union which represents LSG Sky Chefs) voted in June 2019 to authorize a strike in Aug.
 13 as the union stated that wages at Sky Chefs were as low as $9.85 an hour and that more than half the workers make less than $11.35 an hour and couldn't afford health benefits.
 LSG Sky Chefs, however, strongly disagrees with the study’s argument that European companies seek to locate in the South to avoid unions.
 According to LSG's response to the study, the Company has, and continues to fully support workers’ rights and freedom of association.

-Cage-free Egg Commitment

-One of the ongoing criticisms surrounding LSG Group, and LSG in particular, is their animal welfare policy, especially concerning eggs.
-Due to LSG’s failure to publish a public cage-free commitment, many nonprofit, charitable organizations have been publicly critical of LSG Sky Chefs and LSG Group.
-Amongst the criticism is a current campaign by animal rights and consumer interest group Equitas, which now strives to inform LSG’ customers of the company’s caged-egg use through a website and other social media actions.